-Free Confidential Lawsuit Evaluation: If you or a loved one suffered serious complications after undergoing total knee replacement with a Stryker ShapeMatch Cutting Guides System included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Stryker Corp. and we can help.
+Free Confidential Stryker Triathlon Knee Replacements Lawsuit Evaluation: If you or a loved one suffered serious complications after undergoing total knee replacement surgery or revision surgery with a Stryker ShapeMatch Cutting Guides System included in this Stryker Knee Recall, you should contact our law firm immediately.
+You may be entitled to compensation by filing a Stryker Knee Replacement Lawsuit and our lawyers can help.

 Stryker ShapeMatch Cutting Guide Overview

-The Stryker ShapeMatch Cutting Guide is designed to be used with the company’s Triathlon Knee System, and works by helping surgeons mark the area of bone to be cut during knee replacement procedures.
+The Stryker ShapeMatch Cutting Guide is designed to be used with the Stryker Triathlon Knee Replacement System, and works by helping surgeons mark the area of bone to be cut during knee replacement surgery or revision surgery.

-According to a press release issued by the FDA on April 10, 2013, Stryker Corp. issued the ShapeMatch recall due to a software defect that caused wider cutting ranges which may not meet the surgeon’s pre-operative planning parameters entered through the web application.
+According to a press release issued by the FDA on April 10, 2013, Stryker Orthopaedics issued the Stryker ShapeMatch recall due to a software defect that caused wider cutting ranges which may not meet the surgeon's pre-operative planning parameters entered through the web application.

 - joint instability